pierre-fromager/dom-inject/README.md

 &nbsp; **remotePage** response is passed to **localPage** contructor instance as first parameter.

-&nbsp; **localPage** parses response and create the relevant elements matching the response with inject method.
+&nbsp; **localPage** parses response and create the relevant elements matching the response with inject appropriated method.

 ## Compliancy